Qantas: Industrial disputes and 2011 grounding of fleet

 In response to ongoing industrial unrest over failed negotiations involving three unions (the Australian Licensed Aircraft Engineers Association (ALAEA), the Australian and International Pilots Association (AIPA) and the Transport Workers Union of Australia (TWU)), the company grounded its entire domestic and international fleet from 5 pm AEDT on 29 October 2011, and employees involved would be locked out from 8 p.m.
 AEDT on 31 October 2011.
 However, in the early hours of 31 October, Fair Work Australia ordered that all industrial action taken by Qantas and the involved trade unions be terminated immediately.
 The order was requested by the federal government amid fears that an extended period of grounding would do significant damage to the national economy, especially the tourism and mining sectors.
-It was reported that the grounding would have had a daily financial impact of A$20 million, and affected an estimated 68,000 customers worldwide.
+It was reported that the grounding would have had a daily financial impact of A$20 million and affected an estimated 68,000 customers worldwide.

 In 2021, the Transport Workers Union took Qantas to court, over the dismissal of 1,685 baggage handlers and cleaners during the COVID-19 pandemic, whose roles were later outsourced.
-The TWU argued that the airline's actions contravened the Fair Work Act.
-Qantas claimed it had to make the cuts to ensure the company's survival during the pandemic.
+The TWU argued that the airline's actions contravened the Fair Work Act while Qantas claimed it had to make the cuts to ensure the company's survival during the pandemic.
 In July 2021, the Federal Court of Australia ruled in favour of the TWU.
 Qantas lost an appeal in May 2022.
-The case moved to the High Court of Australia in May 2023.
-In September 2023, the High Court ruled against Qantas, upholding the original Federal Court decision and leaving the airline liable for compensation.
+The case moved to the High Court of Australia in May 2023, and in September 2023, the High Court ruled against Qantas, upholding the original Federal Court decision and leaving the airline liable for compensation.
 After the verdict, Qantas issued an apology to the sacked workers.

+In December 2024, Qantas announced it would pay A$120 million in compensation to former ground handlers who were sacked.
+In August 2025, Qantas was ordered to pay an additional A$90 million penalty, of which A$50 million would be paid to the Transport Workers Union.